PKM-er/Obsidian-Surfing/README.md

 # Obsidian Web Browser

 ## To-Do
+- [x] Automatically parse urls or use search engine
 - [ ] Be able to open new tabs on navigating to another site
 - [ ] Duplicate tabs
 - [ ] Working back and forward buttons with history